mariomac/demiurge/README.md

 ![Demiurge image](demiurge.png)

-# Demiurge
+# :smiling_imp:Demiurge:smiling_imp:

 Bringing order to the (IaaS) Cloud

 ## About

 Demiurge is an Infrastructure-as-a-Service (IaaS) computing resources manager.
-It enables the optimization of the management of virtual resources in order to maximise business-level objectives
+It enables the optimization of the management of virtual resources in order to maximise business-level objectives.
+Namely performance maximisation, price minimization and, this is where we focus in, maximization of the energy and ecological efficiency.

-Its main features are:
+Demiurge's main features are:

 * Support for different Infrastructure managers.
 Currently Openstack.
 Planned: [Kubernetes](http://kubernetes.io/)
 *